-Appendix G of the Yearbook contains the tables of derived scaled scores for each KSA assessment.
+Appendix G of the Yearbook contains the derived scaled scores for each KSA assessment in tables.
 Each table contains the scaled scores and conditional standard error of measurement (CSEM) that represents the standard deviation of observed scores of students with the same true score, as discussed in Chapter 8: Reliability.
-Appendix H of the Yearbook provides score frequency distributions for each KSA assessment, and Appendix I of the Yearbook provides descriptive statistics (mean, standard deviation, minimum, maximum) for the scaled scores for each KSA assessment for the overall testing population and by subgroups (gender, ethnicity, free/reduced lunch status, and accommodations).
+Appendix H of the Yearbook provides score frequency distributions for each KSA assessment; Appendix I of the Yearbook provides descriptive statistics (mean, standard deviation, minimum, maximum) for the scaled scores for each KSA assessment for the overall testing population and by subgroups (gender, ethnicity, migrant status, economic disadvantaged or not, and accommodations).
 Appendix J of the Yearbook provides performance level distributions for each KSA assessment.